MaslovaEV/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 *Virtual Machines* is the starting section.
 Here and in all other views we have implemented a “one-step” approach, and we also made it work without moving from view to view.
 So all actions on VMs can be managed from one screen view.

-In this section you can perform actions over a VM that is create, start, stop, delete it.
+In this section, you can perform actions over a VM, that is to create, start, stop, delete it.
 Besides, here you can configure the machine editing its service offering parameters, group, firewall rules.
+The UI allows monitoring the resource usage and viewing statistics of VM performance.
+Making a VM snapshot allows capturing the machine's CPU and memory state and easily revert the VM to the snapshot state.
 Finally, you can access a VM selecting the most appropriate way.
 We support three options for accessing a VM: via the console, SSH or HTTP.

 .. figure:: _static/VM_Management.png

-Below you will find the detailed information on the aforementioned options for VM management via CloudStack-UI.
+Below, you will find the detailed information on the aforementioned options for VM management via CloudStack-UI.

 Virtual Machines List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~